Minerva Neurosciences (NASDAQ:NERV) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Free Report) in a research report report published on Monday.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Get Free Report) in a report issued on Tuesday.
+The firm set a “sell” rating on the biopharmaceutical company’s stock.

-Separately, HC Wainwright lowered their price objective on shares of Minerva Neurosciences from $7.00 to $5.00 and set a neutral rating for the company in a research note on Wednesday, August 7th.
+Separately, HC Wainwright decreased their price target on Minerva Neurosciences from $7.00 to $5.00 and set a “neutral” rating for the company in a report on Wednesday, August 7th.

-Minerva Neurosciences (NASDAQ:NERV – Get Free Report) last announced its quarterly earnings data on Tuesday, August 6th.
-The biopharmaceutical company reported ($1.09) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.97) by ($0.12).
-Equities research analysts expect that Minerva Neurosciences will post -2.26 EPS for the current fiscal year.
+Minerva Neurosciences (NASDAQ:NERV – Get Free Report) last released its quarterly earnings results on Tuesday, August 6th.
+The biopharmaceutical company reported ($1.09) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.97) by ($0.12).
+Analysts predict that Minerva Neurosciences will post -2.26 earnings per share for the current year.

 Minerva Neurosciences Company Profile